J-ntk/leela-legal/PRIVACY_POLICY.md

 When you create an account, we collect your email address and a securely hashed password.
 We do not have access to your plaintext password at any time — authentication is handled by our backend provider, Supabase, using industry-standard security practices.

 ### 2.2 Content You Provide
-The App is a self-reflection tool.
-In the course of using it, you provide:
+ANIMA offers several self-reflection practices.
+In the course of using any of them, you provide:
-- **Intentions** — the personal question or theme you set at the start of a session.
+- **Intentions** — the personal question, theme, or (in some practices) the person you are reflecting on, set at the start of a session.
-- **Reflection answers** — what you write in response to prompts during gameplay.
+- **Reflection answers** — what you write in response to prompts during a session.

 This content is, by the nature of the App, personal and may touch on sensitive subjects (thoughts, emotions, personal circumstances).
 We treat it accordingly — see Section 4.

+### 2.3 Information About Other People
+One of ANIMA's practices (Naikan) is specifically structured around reflecting on a real, named person in your life — for example, a parent, partner, friend, or colleague.
+If you use this practice, the name and any details you write about that person may be processed and stored the same way your own reflection content is.

+**We do not independently collect, verify, or use information about anyone other than you.** Any information about a third party exists in our systems only because you chose to write it as part of your own reflection.
+Please be thoughtful about what you share regarding other people — avoid including information that is unnecessarily identifying or sensitive about them, and be aware that this content is processed by our AI service provider (see Section 4.2) the same way your own content is.

-### 2.3 Gameplay Data
+### 2.4 Gameplay Data
-We automatically record gameplay activity needed to run the App, including dice rolls, board positions, session timestamps, and which cells you land on.
+We automatically record activity needed to run the App, including session progress, timestamps, and which parts of a practice you've engaged with.

-### 2.4 Information We Do Not Collect
+### 2.5 Information We Do Not Collect
 We do not collect precise location data, contacts, photos, or device identifiers beyond what's technically necessary to operate the App.
 We do not use advertising trackers, and the App does not display third-party ads.

 ---